puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

 If you [ran the SSL configuration script](#step-3-option-a-run-the-ssl-configuration-script), the password will be in `/etc/puppetdb/ssl/puppetdb_keystore_pw.txt`.
 Use this for both the `key-password` and the `trust-password`.

-If you don't want to do unsecured HTTP at all, you can omit the `host` and `port` settings; however, this may limit your ability to use PuppetDB for other purposes, including viewing its [performance dashboard][perf_dashboard].
+If you don't want to do unsecured HTTP at all, you can omit the `host` and `port` settings.
+However, this may limit your ability to use PuppetDB for other purposes, including viewing its [performance dashboard][perf_dashboard].
 A reasonable compromise is to set `host` to `localhost`, so that unsecured traffic is only allowed from the local box; tunnels can then be used to gain access to the performance dashboard.

 Step 5: Configure Database
 -----